xopto/pyxopto/docs/source/mcbase/simulator_options.template.rst

   largest data type and move towards smaller data types.
 Use data types that are of size no less than 4 bytes.

+* :py:class:`~xopto.mcbase.mcoptions.McUseEvents`
+  (default is :py:class:`~xopto.mcbase.mcoptions.McUseEvents.off`) -
+  Can be used to enable tracking of packet events such as launch, absorption, scattering, reflection, refraction and termination.
+This option is useful for implementing custom packet trace filters.